dpretet/axi-crossbar/README.md

     - Address width configurable, any width
     - Data width configurable, any width
     - ID width configurable, any width
 - Route read/write requests by address decoding.
-All slaves are mapped into the memory space with a start/end address range.
+All slave agents are mapped into the memory space with a start/end address range.
 - Route read & write completion by ID decoding.
-All masters have an ID mask used to identified the route to drive back a completion
+All master agents have an ID mask used to identified the route to drive back a completion

 ## Development plan

 Limitations (current dev stage)

+- AW & W channels need to be ready at the same cycle
+- No timeout support
 - 4x4 master/slave interfaces
-- LITE mode only (AXI4 mode should work, juest not tested yet)
+- LITE mode only (AXI4 mode should work, just not tested yet)
-- no master priority setup
+- No master priority setup
-- no timeout support
 - Full-STRB mode only
-- no xUSER signals support
+- No xUSER signals support
-- AW & W channels need to be ready at the same cycle

 Inbox

+- Address translation service
 - Top level generator to adapt the core to the users need
+- Number of master/slave configurable, wider than 8x8
+- Completion reordering in case of out-of-order response
+- Interface datapath width conversion
 - AXI4/AXI4-lite converter
 - Read-only or Write-only master to save gate count
-- Number of master/slave configurable, wider than 8x8
-- Interface datapath width conversion
-- Completion reordering in case of out-of-order response
 - 4KB boundary crossing checking
-- Address translation service